 While it can be easy, and no doubt enjoyable, to go to Costa Rica and stay in the same hotel for a week, some find a journey through some of the best places in the country even better.
 Monteverde, Tortuguero, Guanacaste, and more are incredible destinations worth exploring on a guided, multi-day itinerary.

 Before I get into the Top Ten Reasons to get a Costa Rica Guide I should briefly explain that there are many different types of guides.
 This was exemplified by that Quetzal sighting.
 My group of seven was there first, and alone.
 We were quiet, whispering, and respecting the bird.
-We had it to ourselves for 30 minutes.
-Then along comes another group of four.
-The guide for that group was yelling and calling his group by, “Hey…. hey you… hey!”
-Choosing your guides wisely is imperative!
+We had the experience to ourselves for 30 minutes with a knowledgeable guide.

 1. Guided Trips Offer the Best Chance to See Wildlife in Costa Rica